HarshVasoya07/Google-CaseStudy-How-Does-a-Bike-Share-Navigate-Speedy-Success-/README.md

 - To share my findings effectively, I'll create visualizations using the 'ggplot2' package in R. These visualizations will help communicate the insights and trends discovered during the analysis.

- -I'll create bar charts comparing the number of rides by day of the week and by month for annual members and casual riders.
+- I'll create bar charts comparing the number of rides by day of the week and by month for annual members and casual riders.
 These visualizations will provide a clear understanding of the differences in bike usage patterns between the two user groups.

 - Additionally, I'll create visualizations showcasing the usage of different types of bikes by user type.
 This will help identify any preferences or trends in bike type preferences among annual members and casual riders.